aws-samples/terraform-rag-template-using-amazon-bedrock/README.md

 2. The Amazon Lambda function `data-ingestion-processor` is based on a Docker image stored in the [Amazon ECR repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-iss-ecr.html) `bedrock-rag-template`.
 The function uses the [LangChain S3FileLoader](https://python.langchain.com/v0.1/docs/integrations/document_loaders/aws_s3_file/) to read the file as a [LangChain Document](https://api.python.langchain.com/en/v0.0.339/schema/langchain.schema.document.Document.html).
 Then, the [LangChain RecursiveTextSplitter](https://python.langchain.com/v0.1/docs/modules/data_connection/document_transformers/recursive_text_splitter/) chunks each document, given a `CHUNK_SIZE` and a `CHUNK_OVERLAP` which depends on the max token size of the embedding model, the Amazon Titan Text Embedding V2.
 Next, the Lambda function invokes the embedding model on [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html) to embed the chunks into numerical vector representations.
 Lastly, these vectors are stored in the Amazon Aurora PostgreSQL database.
 To access the Amazon Aurora database, the Lambda function first retrieves the username and password from Amazon Secrets Manager.

-3. On the [Amazon SageMaker instance](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html) `aws-sample-bedrock-rag-template`, the user can write a question prompt.
+3. On the [Amazon SageMaker notebook instance](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html) `aws-sample-bedrock-rag-template`, the user can write a question prompt.
 The code invokes Claude 3 on Amazon Bedrock and provides the knowledge base information to the context of the prompt.
 As a result, Claude 3 answers using the information in the documents.

 ### Networking & Security